hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 | Big and Small (Europe) | HP-EMEA-DMO-DEU-99919 |
 | Big and Small (Japan)  | HP-APJ-DMO-JPN-99920  |

 A tenant for Big and Small (USA) is created.
-The main service in this tenant is HPE GreenLake for Private Cloud.
+The main service in this tenant is HPE GreenLake for Private Cloud Enterprise.
 This is configured such that the metrics from this service are sent to the billing account 'HP-AMS-DMO-USA-99918'.

 Each department has their own separate user group, e.g. Department A users.
 Users from the various departments are added to the appropriate user groups.

 A space, '**Main Space**' is created within the IAM Service of this tenant and resources are added.
-In this case, the resource for the billing account HP-AMS-DMO-USA-99918 and also the resource for the HPE GreenLake for Private Cloud are added.
+In this case, the resource for the billing account HP-AMS-DMO-USA-99918 and also the resource for the HPE GreenLake for Private Cloud Enterprise are added.
 Finally, the user groups are assigned to the space with the appropriate roles.

 A tenant for Big and Small (Europe) is created.
 The main service in this tenant is HPE GreenLake for HPC.
 This is configured such that the metrics from this service are sent to the billing account 'HP-EMEA-DMO-DEU-99919'.